How to know when your loved one needs extra care

 - Have they stopped servicing their car?

-These can all be signs that your loved one’s ability to drive and maintain a car are now impaired.
+These can be signs that your loved one’s ability to drive and maintain a car is growing impaired, which is dangerous for their safety and others on the road.

-It’s not easy to face that someone you love needs more support – and it can be tough to talk about.
+It’s not easy to come to the realisation that someone you love is finding everyday life difficult to cope with – and it can be tough to talk about.
 But when it comes to the most important people in our lives, isn’t it a conversation worth having?